YongCho/Minimal-Email-Client/README.md

 # Progress (Week 4/19)
 - TODO: Implement replying and forwarding functionality.
-- TODO: Conduct reliability test on all functionalities implemented so far.
+- In-Progress: Conduct reliability test on all functionalities implemented so far.

 # Progress (Week 04/12)
 - We conducted research on possible ways to get notified on important IMAP server changes such as arrival of new messages, deletion of a message and message being marked as read/unread, so that we can automatically update our UI when such events occur.
 We found several IMAP extensions that could be used to achieve this: